dboddie-canonical-work/disgorged-docs/migrating-between-bases.rst

      - build-on: ppc64el
      - build-on: s390x

-For potential approaches to maintain an i386 build of a snap, see :ref:`How best to handle i386 when moving to core20 <17680>`.
+For potential approaches to maintain an i386 build of a snap, see `How best to handle i386 when moving to core20 <https://forum.snapcraft.io/t/17680>`.

 .. _migrating-between-bases-heading--environment: